First, W3M chooses a Team Contact to manage the group creation process.

 Please ensure that the following are done and you have documentation before requesting to announce a group:

-The Communications Team also sends the Call for Participation to the Working Group's primarily public mailing list (to notify the group, including Invited Experts).
+Is is a best practice that the Communications Team also forwards the Call for Participation to the Working Group's primarily public mailing list (to notify the group, including Invited Experts).
+The Results of the Call for Review should be elided.

 The mechanism that people will use to join the group depends on several factors.